Dan Mangan on why he recommends The Heretics

 "Reading this book left me feeling like even though everything is so complicated, it's okay to not put a period at the end of everything and just sort of say that it can just be open-ended."

-Dan Mangan's comments have been edited and condensed.
+Dan Mangan's comments have been edited for length and clarity.